Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Physical properties

 In addition to the cusp at $T_N$, other notable features in the temperature dependence of the susceptibility include a small upturn upon cooling at the lowest temperatures, and divergence between field-cooled and zero-field-cooled data.
 The divergence is stronger in Figure \ref{fig:mag}f than in Figure \ref{fig:mag}c, suggesting it may be related to the broad hump-like feature seen below $T_N$ in the latter.
 This likely indicates some glassiness perhaps related to defects, or a freezing of domains that do not have fully compensated moments at low temperature.

 The behavior of the magnetic susceptibility described above is generally consistent with previous reports.
-Similar anisotropic susceptibility behavior was reported by Wu et al. \cite{Wu-2009, Wu-2011} Jin et al. \cite{Jin-2019}.
+Similar anisotropic susceptibility behavior was reported by Wu \textit{et al}. \cite{Wu-2009, Wu-2011} Jin \textit{et al}. \cite{Jin-2019}.
 In those reports and in Ref. \citenum{Huddart-2019} some glassiness at low temperature was also noted.
+The temperature and strength of the divergence between field-cooled and zero-field-cooled data was observed to vary from sample to sample in the literature, as it does between the samples shown in Figure \ref{fig:mag}c and \ref{fig:mag}f here.
+This suggests that this glassy behavior may be related to defects.
 The sample studied in Ref. \citenum{Jin-2019} showed an additional phase transition below $T_N$.
 This was confirmed with both magnetization measurements and neutron diffraction and is attributed to canting of the ordered Cr moments, but this transition is not seen in other reports.

 As noted above in the discussion of heat capacity and electrical transport data, a key difference between the flux-grown crystals and previous samples is value of $T_N$.
 Here we find a value of 150\,K compared to 100$-$125\,K \cite{Wu-2009, Wu-2011, Plumb-2018, Huddart-2019, Jin-2019}.
 The other key differences noted above are the value of the Sommerfeld coefficient and shape/size of the heat capacity anomaly.
 These differences may reflect a difference in stoichiometry or degree of Cr/Fe site ordering between the crystals used in the various studies.
 Based on the early report of a partial solid solution range in the \ce{Fe2As} and \ce{Cr2As} pseudobinary phase diagram \cite{Hollan-1966}, some proclivity toward Fe/Cr mixing on the two transition metal sites should be assumed, and entropy would favor this.
 At a simple level, if only the Cr electrons participate in the magnetic ordering, then increasing the Cr content may be expected to strengthen the magnetic order and reduce the free carrier concentration at low temperature, consistent with increased $T_N$ and reduced $\gamma$ seen here.